 Herbicide treatments are most effective if the agent is applied under "vigorous growing conditions".
 For the next 24 hours, ensure that the herbicide is not washed off by rain or watering.
 Unlike with a watering can, spraying ensures that fine droplets adhere to the weeds, thus making the herbicide more effective.
 Spraying also reduces the harmful effects on the soil.

 The particular job determines the best device to use.
 For a lawn that has only a few weeds, spot-treating may take longer but will save a great deal of spray agent and reduce the impact on the environment.
 Small pressurised sprayers with a filling volume of 1-3 litres (or possibly 5 l) are adequate for this purpose.
 A larger lawn or garden can also be treated in this way.
 Depending on the job, we offer round or oval spray hoods with specially tailored nozzles.
 Spray hoods prevent drifting caused by the wind and thus help to protect neighbouring wanted plants.
 For treating large areas, we recommend backpack sprayers with spray booms or our special angled nozzle.
 The latter is easier to use than a spray boom and allows you to work very quickly.
 Herbicides should always be applied at a low pressure between 1.5 and 2 bar.
 This produces larger droplets and therefore reduces drifting.
-We recommend that you use our CF (Constant Flow) valves.
-These ensure a constant pressure and thus a constant droplet size too.
+We recommend that you use our adjustable pressure control valve PR 3.
+This ensures a constant pressure and thus a constant droplet size and spray volume.

 Vegetables, tomatoes, herbs etc.